SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 "issuer": "https://attacker.com",
 "authorization_endpoint": "https://attacker.com/authorize",
 "token_endpoint": "https://honest.com/token",
-"pushed_authorization_request_endpoint": "https://attacker.com/par",
 ...
 ~~~

 I.e., the attacker authorization server claims to use the honest
 authorization server's token endpoint.
+Note that the attacker
-The attack now commences as
+authorization server does not control this endpoint.
+The attack now
-follows:
+commences as follows:

 1. Client registers at H-AS, and gets assigned a client ID `cid`.
 2. Client registers at A-AS, and gets assigned the same client ID
    `cid`.
 Note that the client ID is not a secret ({{Section 2.2 of
    !RFC6749}}).
-3. Client starts an authorization code grant, e.g., triggered by the
-   attacker as a user of the client, with A-AS by sending a pushed
-   authorization request to A-AS' pushed authorization request
-   endpoint.

-Part of that pushed authorization request is a `client_assertion` that
+Now, whenever the client creates a client assertion for authenticating
-authenticates the client.
-This client assertion consists of a JSON
+to A-AS, the assertion consists of a JSON
 Web Token (JWT) that is signed by the client and contains, among
 others, the following claims: